GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    "smoothed" using gray shades.
 Instead, shades of blue which would be appropriate for the background we are using.

-On the central column of Figure :ref:`missing` C.1 we have included PNG versions of a portion of the same example.
+On the central column of Figure :ref:`Rendered images <Rendering>` we have included PNG versions of a portion of the same example.
 This shows the workings of anti-aliasing and different resolutions.
 All samples were obtained with **convert**.
 The one on the top uses all default settings, resulting